 German chocolate truffles that have toasted coconut and pecans inside of them!
-You know that german chocolate filling for cakes?
-Yeah, that's what these truffles are made of, along with some german chocolate to help firm them into balls.
+You know that German chocolate filling for cakes?
+Yeah, that's what these truffles are made of, along with some German chocolate to help firm them into balls.
 Seriously, the tastiest Easter treat ever.

 I have to confess to you that I'm not a huge coconut fan.
 I hate how it just lingers in my mouth after I've chewed it up, but I did find a way that I like it.
 Toasted!

 So with like toasted pecans, toasted coconut sort of takes on a different texture.
 It's more crumbly and less fibrous.
 I like it!
 Not as much as I like toasted pecans, but we're a step in the right direction.

 As always, my favorite part of any truffle and/or cake pop is the snap of the chocolate shell.
 These don't need to be refrigerated, but that's where I currently have mine.

-It would be rude to force the truffles onto them right?
+It would be rude to force the truffles onto them, right?
 Mehhh.
 Patience is only my specialty when it comes to baking.
 So it's nearly midnight, who doesn't love a late night snack?

-In fact, I just watched a video on Facebook talking about how baking for others releases endorphins and baking in general helps keep your mind sharp.
+In fact, I just watched a video on Facebook talking about how baking for others releases endorphins and baking, in general, helps keep your mind sharp.
 Not sure how factual it is, but I like what I'm hearing.

 My son is so excited he can barely take it.
 We're going to surprise him with going to an Easter egg hunt where they're serving up hot dogs for lunch and meeting the Easter bunny himself.

 German Chocolate Truffles

-- 3 yolks
+- 3 large egg yolks

-- 1 can 14 oz. sweetened condensed milk
+- 14 oz. sweetened condensed milk

-- 3/4 cup light brown sugar, packed
+- ¾ cup light brown sugar packed

-- 1/2 cup (1 stick) butter, cubed
+- ½ cup butter cubed

 - 1 tsp. vanilla extract